gamehero10/WeatherApp/README.md

 # WeatherApp
 This is a weather app.
-It will contain 3 features along with an optimized function.
+It will contain 3 features.